• Skip to primary navigation

 Share

-275 Shares
+497 Shares

 Jump to Recipe Jump to Video Print Recipe

-You don’t need to make caramelized onions with white sugar when you have wine.
 When you caramelized onions in red wine, the wine starts the caramelization process and adds deep flavor.
 For this recipe, I used a Cab Sauvignon called Merf wine from the Pacific Northwest.

 Know what else is amazing with red wine?
-These sauteed mushrooms with thyme and red wine
+These sauteed mushrooms with thyme and red wine.

 How long do caramelized onions last?